DiarmaidMckeagney/Semester2_proj/Basic_Git_Tutorial.md

 ### Step 3

-Now just enter the name for your branch and make sure it's source is the main branch.
+Now just enter the name for your branch and make sure it's source is the dev branch.
 Then hit "create new branch" and its done.

 <img src="/Tutorial_pics/branch/creating_new_branch_step_3.png" alt="Creating new branch Menu option" />